-The amendments are effective for annual periods beginning on or after January 1, 2022, with earlier application permitted.
+The amendments are effective for annual periods beginning on or after January 1, 2022.
 Entities apply the amendments to contracts for which the entity has not yet fulfilled all its obligations at the beginning of the annual reporting period in which the entity first applies the amendments.
 Comparatives are not restated.